Crimean Goths: Religion

-Gothic peoples originally practiced forms of Gothic paganism, in turn a subset of Germanic paganism, before nominally being Christianised from the 4th to 6th centuries CE.
+Gothic peoples originally practiced forms of Gothic paganism, in turn, a subset of Germanic paganism, before nominally being Christianised from the 4th to 6th centuries AD.
 The Crimean Goths had converted from Arian to Chalcedonian Christianity by the 6th century.
-In the 8th century John of Gothia, an Orthodox bishop, led an unsuccessful revolt against Khazar overlordship.
+In the 8th century, John of Gothia, an Orthodox bishop, led an unsuccessful revolt against Khazar overlordship.
 Following the split of Chalcedonian Christianity in the 11th century between the Roman and Orthodox branches, these peoples remained loyal to Constantinople as part of the Eastern Orthodox Church.

 Language

-The language of the Crimean Goths is poorly attested with only 101 certain independent forms surviving, few of which are phrases, and a three line song, which has never been conclusively translated.
-Possible loan words are still used in Crimean Tatar though this too remains highly speculative.
+The language of the Crimean Goths is poorly attested, with only 101 certain independent forms surviving, few of which are phrases, and a three-line song, which has never been conclusively translated.
+Possible loan words are still used in Crimean Tatar, though this too remains highly speculative.

 In 2015, five Gothic graffiti inscriptions were found by Andrey Vinogradov, a Russian historian, on stone plates excavated in Mangup in 1938, and deciphered by him and Maksim Korobov.
-The reading of these inscription was made difficult because they were later overwritten by some Greek graffiti.
+The reading of these inscriptions was made difficult, because they were later overwritten by some Greek graffiti.

-The graffiti were scratched on two re-used fragments of early Byzantine cornice from the Mangup Basilica.
-The stone fragments on which the inscriptions were originally made were also probably reused later as part of the pavement, so they were also somewhat worn out.
-In any case, the full history of the use of these stones up to today is not entirely clear.
-The basilica that the stones belonged to was rebuilt several times through the centuries.

-These Gothic inscriptions were written in the second half of the 9th century or in the first half of the 10th century - based on the dating of the later Greek graffiti.